Skip to main contentAccessibility Statement

 A public register of all Part A (2) and Part B installations operating within West Northamptonshire can be found below:

 Companies carrying out processes that could potentially cause emissions to either air, land or water must hold a permit.
-To find out whether or not your company needs to apply for a permit please visit the GOV.UK website, or contact the relevant area office of West Northamptonshire Council.
+To find out whether or not your company needs to apply for a permit please visit the GOV.UK website, or contact [email protected].